 Simple Revocable Transfer on Death Deed

 A Simple Revocable Transfer on Death Deed can be a very simple and cost effective estate planning tool to avoid a long and expensive probate over certain real property, including a single family residence.
-This new estate planning tool became effective in California on January 1, 2016.
-With a Simple Revocable Transfer on Death Deed, a piece of real property can potentially pass to a named beneficiary without the need to go through probate.
+With a Simple Revocable Transfer on Death Deed, a piece of real property can potentially pass to a named beneficiary without the need of going through probate.

 Nomination of Conservator